Understanding the mental health landscape in England

 That means that it is very likely we each know someone with a mental health condition – whether it is a family member, colleague, pupil or friend.

-Children’s mental health in England
+Children and young people’s mental health in England

 Mental ill health does not just affect adults in England.
 Information from NHS England tells us that 1 in 8 five to 19-year-olds had at least one ‘mental disorder’ when assessed in 2017.
 NHS England splits these disorders into four broad categories – emotional, behavioural, hyperactivity and other less common disorders.